TheRenegadeCoder/sample-programs-website/docs/projects/bubble-sort/algol68/index.md

 # Do bubble sort and show results #
 bubble sort(values);
 show list values(values)

 ```

 {% endraw %}

-[Bubble Sort](https://sampleprograms.io/projects/bubble-sort) in [Algol68](https://sampleprograms.io/languages/algol68) was written by:
+Bubble Sort in [Algol68](https://sampleprograms.io/languages/algol68) was written by:

 - rzuckerm

 If you see anything you'd like to change or update, [please consider contributing](https://github.com/TheRenegadeCoder/sample-programs).

-**Note**: The solution shown above is the current solution in the Sample Programs repository as of Jan 30 2023 20:22:16.
-The solution was first committed on Jan 27 2023 14:00:19.
-As a result, documentation below may be outdated.

 ## How to Implement the Solution